cyberbotics/webots/README.md

 ### Tutorials

-For those unfamiliar with Webots or robotics simulations, in-depth tutorials can be found at [https://cyberbotics.com/doc/guide/tutorials].
+For those unfamiliar with Webots or robotics simulations, in-depth tutorials can be found [here](https://cyberbotics.com/doc/guide/tutorials).
 These tutorials are beginner friendly and are each focused towards a precise educational objective.
 They try to make robotics simulations accessible and fun for all and are an excellent resource to use for any questions or usage of Webots.